Corporate Governance Guidelines

 Board Membership Criteria

 The Nominating and Corporate Governance Committee is responsible for reviewing annually the Board’s future requirements for Board members and the appropriate criteria for membership to the Board.
-Generally, non-employee Directors shall have unquestioned personal ethics and integrity; shall possess specific skills and experience aligned with ePlus’ strategic direction and operating challenges and that complement the overall composition of the Board, as well as diversity in skills and experience; core business competencies of high achievement and a record of success, financial literacy and history of making good business decisions and exposure to best practices; interpersonal skills that maximize group dynamics; should be enthusiastic about ePlus and have sufficient time to become fully engaged.
+Generally, non-employee Directors shall have unquestioned personal ethics and integrity; shall possess specific skills and experience aligned with ePlus’ strategic direction and operating challenges and that complement the overall composition of the Board; core business competencies of high achievement and a record of success, financial literacy and history of making good business decisions and exposure to best practices; interpersonal skills that maximize group dynamics; should be enthusiastic about ePlus and have sufficient time to become fully engaged.

 Guideline No. 18